By David H. Ringstrom, CPA

 Figure 5: Quick Access Toolbar icons can be accessed via keyboard shortcuts.

-There are two quirks to keep in mind with regard to transposing data:
+There are three quirks to keep in mind with regard to transposing data:

 Figure 6: Excel doesn't allow data to be transposed into the cells from which you've copied data.